How Much Horrendous Suffering Can Christian Theology Tolerate?

 The survival of the church depends on the devout not noticing

 During my recent stay in London, I visited The Wiener Holocaust Library, which is an easy walk north of The British Museum.
 For a long time I have been following it on Twitter and—more recently—on Facebook, and wanted to see it in person.
 I have always been stunned that there are holocaust-deniers, because the evidence for this crime against humanity is massive.
-The Nazis themselves kept detailed records, confident that their elimination of Jews was an important contribution to the world, and they could hardy cover up the stark realities of the concentration camps.
+The Nazis themselves kept detailed records, confident that their elimination of Jews was an important contribution to the world, and they could hardly cover up the stark realities of the concentration camps.
 On this, see especially Martin Gilbert’s book, Atlas of the Holocaust (1993, 254 pages).
 Moreover, there is an abundance of survivor memoirs.

 Before I left the library I purchased a slender, large format paperback book (50 pages), Death Marches: Evidence and Memory, by Christine Schmidt and Dan Stone, produced by the Holocaust and Genocide Research Partnership.
 This book is not available on Amazon, but it can be purchased on the shop section of the library’s website.